LuisaEgoavil/animeek/Readme.md

 ## Description

-Animeek is a web app where you can search for any anime add add it to your Watchlist.
+Animeek is an app 💻 where you can search 🔍 for your favorite Anime and be able to add it to your Watchlist.
+Just type any anime you desire and Animeek will give you all the information you need!

 ## MVP